READ THIS BEFORE ATTEMPTING AUXLMS COURSES

 Although there is a "Desktop|Mobile" link on the AUXLMS login page, This Help Desk cannot support the use of mobile devices.

 Special note: It is possible, although rare, that the use of an incompatible browser might corrupt a course file on a member's AUXLMS account, so that even the subsequent use of a compatible browser might fail.
-If this is suspected, the member may request that we have that course file deleted, via the Help Desk, so that the member may enroll fresh.
+If this is suspected, the member may request that we have that course file deleted, via Help Desk ticket, so that the member may enroll fresh.

 If you experience issues, please provide feedback via the Auxiliary’s National Help Desk.

-This article was revised by the ANACO-IT on 11/12/16 and believed correct as of that date.
+This article was revised by BC-UMH on 30 August 2020, and believed correct as of that date.